SpinGPT: A Large-Language-Model Approach to Playing Poker Correctly: Introduction

 \section{Introduction}

-Poker is a family of card games, with no-limit Texas hold'em being its most widespread variant.
-Originating in the United States in the early nineteenth century, poker has attracted tens of millions of players worldwide, with online platforms accelerating its spread since the early 2000s\footnote{The “Moneymaker effect”—an amateur’s victory in the 2003 World Series of Poker (WSOP) Main Event after qualifying via a low-cost online satellite—is often cited as a catalyst of the modern poker boom.}.
+Poker is a family of card games, with no-limit Texas hold'em\footnote{Rules: \url{https://en.wikipedia.org/wiki/Texas_hold\%27em}.
+Glossary: \url{https://en.wikipedia.org/wiki/Glossary_of_poker_terms}.} being its most widespread variant.
+Originating in the United States in the early nineteenth century, poker has attracted tens of millions of players worldwide, with televised poker broadcasts using hole-card cameras that reveal players’ cards to viewers and online platforms accelerating its spread since the early 2000s.
 Unlike games of complete information such as chess, poker is a game of incomplete information: each player holds private cards unknown to their opponents.
 Moreover, bet sizes are flexible.
 As a result, the game tree is immense, ranging from $10^{13}$ nodes in heads-up (HU) limit to over $10^{160}$ in heads-up no-limit, and even more as the number of players increases, making an exhaustive search infeasible \cite{johansonMeasuringSizeLarge2013b}.

 Accordingly, poker has for many decades served as a testbed for game theory and artificial intelligence \cite{ferguson2003borel,findler1977studies}.
 Substantial progress has been made, leading to programs that compete with—and in some cases surpass—top human players in specific variants.
 However, most progress has concerned two-player cash games; tournament play differs fundamentally because the number of players and stack sizes change as the game progresses.
 Furthermore, maximizing chip expected value (cEV) is no longer optimal, as the value of chips is non-linear: doubling one's stack does not double one's chances of winning, rendering the mere accumulation of chips suboptimal\footnote{This non-linearity is often modeled by the ICM (Independent Chip Model).
 It formalizes the fact that as the tournament progresses, the strategy evolves to place greater emphasis on survival and reaching the money.}.
 As a consequence, hands played can no longer be considered independent and identically distributed and the algorithms used must be reconsidered.
 A popular format illustrating these difficulties is the Spin \& Go, a hyper-turbo three-player mini-tournament.
 Although simpler than a large tournament, this format already introduces the dynamics of varying player counts and stack sizes.